adetokunbo/challengehub.app/_posts/en/2020-03-06-what-makes-a-good-challenge.md

 > Convection is a form of thermal transport.
 Name the other two.

 The solution here is "conduction and radiation".
-ChallengeBot matches the entire text, so "radiation and conduction" or even "conduction & radiation" would not be matched.
+ChallengeBot matches the exact text, so writing in reverse order ("radiation and conduction") or using alternative forms such as "&" rather than "and", would not be recognised as correct.
 Furthermore, this also encourages guessing, with the same problems as described earlier.

 ## Order placement challenges — good!

-A way to make use of strings without requiring ambiguous word selection is to enable pattern matching.
+A way to make use of text without requiring ambiguous word selection is to enable pattern matching.
 For example:

 > The following 5 graphs (a,b,c,d,e) correspond to the following 5 equations.